Nigzzzz/CS-121-Lab-Activity-3-Group-4/README.md

 How to Run the Program:

 1. Make sure Python 3 is installed on your machine.
 You can check this by running: bash --> python --version
+2. Save the code to a file named bms.py or any name you prefer.
+3. Open a terminal or command prompt, navigate to the folder where the script is saved.
+4. Run the script using: python bms.py